ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Abstract

 \section{Abstract}

-Monocular depth estimation remains challenging as recent foundation models, such as Depth Anything V2 (DA-V2), struggle with real-world images that are far from the training distribution.
-We introduce Re-Depth Anything, a test-time self-supervision framework that bridges this domain gap by fusing DA-V2 with the powerful priors of large-scale 2D diffusion models.
-Our method performs label-free refinement directly on the input image by re-lighting predicted depth maps and augmenting the input.
+\blfootnote{Code: \href{https://github.com/anantarb/Re-Depth-Anything}{https://github.com/anantarb/Re-Depth-Anything}} Monocular depth estimation remains challenging, as foundation models such as Depth Anything V2 (DA-V2) struggle with real-world images that are far from the training distribution.
+We introduce Re-Depth Anything, a test-time self-supervision framework that bridges this domain gap by fusing foundation models with the powerful priors of large-scale 2D diffusion models.
+Our method performs label-free refinement directly on the input image by re-lighting the predicted depth map and augmenting the input.
 This re-synthesis method replaces classical photometric reconstruction by leveraging shape from shading (SfS) cues in a new, generative context with Score Distillation Sampling (SDS).
-To prevent optimization collapse, our framework employs a targeted optimization strategy: rather than optimizing depth directly or fine-tuning the full model, we freeze the encoder and only update intermediate embeddings while also fine-tuning the decoder.
-Across diverse benchmarks, Re-Depth Anything yields substantial gains in depth accuracy and realism over the DA-V2, showcasing new avenues for self-supervision by augmenting geometric reasoning.
+To prevent optimization collapse, our framework updates only intermediate embeddings and the decoder’s weights, rather than optimizing the depth tensor directly or fine-tuning the full model.
+Across diverse benchmarks, Re-Depth Anything yields substantial gains in depth accuracy and realism over DA-V2, and applied on top of Depth Anything 3 (DA3) achieves state-of-the-art results, showcasing new avenues for self-supervision by geometric reasoning.